 From a biological point of view, this is a truly unique seasonal celebration!!
 For the first time, a polar bear shares a winter landscape with penguins.
 And I think, she looks a smidgen hungry 😋

 And if you consider that the Charente river doesn’t normally support ice floes with or without penguins, you’ll be surprised at this scene in our 2016 Christmas pageant.
-I witnessed the installation of ice-floes just below our house in the afternoon of December 8th.
-Unfortunately I don’t know the artist’s name, who is seen here in his waders, anchoring his installation.
+I witnessed the installation of ice-floes just below our house on the afternoon of December 8th.
+Unfortunately, I don’t know the artist’s name, who is seen here in his waders, anchoring his installation.

 I am simply gobsmacked by this amazing community’s versatility and the care it takes in presenting a new and differently themed Christmas celebration for its citizens and guests.
 We are now enjoying our third winter season in small-town France and I have to say, we’re pretty impressed.

 The 2014/15 season was the first Christmas under my beloved Gallo-Roman, 2000-year-old Arc de Germanicus.
 The following year [check the previous post, too!]
 I was blown away to realize that the entire scheme had changed, as it has again this year.
 In this town of only about 25 000 citizens, you’d expect the same old familiar decor and traditions – but not in Saintes!
 Thanks to our exceptional landscaping crew, each year proudly tops the next!